-- Progress towards the achievement of industry competencies - Learn a range of behaviours appropriate to the industry workshop - Develop additional skills and knowledge, including key competencies - Develop appropriate attitude towards work - Practice skills acquired off the job in a classroom or
+- Progress towards the achievement of industry competencies - Learn a range of behaviours appropriate to the industry workshop - Develop additional skills and knowledge, including key competencies

 Note:

 Entertainment Industry course permissible for up to 50% of Work Placement to be undertaken in other entertainment production environments intended for public performance, including school productions.
 Evidence must be documented and authorised by school.